Co Kildare Obituaries for Friday, 24 January, 2020

 Sallins Road, Naas, Kildare

 Peacefully, in the tender care of the staff of Naas General Hospital.
+Predeceased by her husband Tom.
 Sadly missed by her loving sister Kathleen, nieces Catherine and Emer, nephews Dominic and Brendan, grand-nieces and grand-nephews Stephen, Ciara, Luke, Dáire, Saoirse, Seán, Rachel, Alannah, Fionn and Senan, members of the Cooney family, extended family and a wide circle of friends.

 Reposing at her home on Friday from 5pm with prayers at 7pm.
 Funeral Mass on Saturday morning at 10am in The Church of Our Lady and St. David, Naas followed by Burial in St, Corban’s Cemetery, Naas.